kadirahq/flow-router/README.md

 ## Not Found Routes

-You can configure Not Found routes like this.
+You can configure Not Found routes like this:

 ~~~js
 FlowRouter.notFound = {